Aikido Institute of San Francisco

 • Price: For visiting Aikidoka, please add $5 to Visitor Mat Fee if taking Iaido class or attending Advanced Aikido class (with Chief Instructor permission).
 There is a 10% discount on fees for Military/Fire/Police, Family (Adult + Child), Family (Multiple Children), and Couples.

 Rob Schenk holds the rank of 5th Dan (Birankai NA; promoted 7/11/15) and is a certified Birankai International Instructor (Shidoin), and he graduated from UC Berkeley with a Bachelor’s degree in Clinical Psychology.
-Gerard Enriquez holds the rank of 4th Dan (Aikikai) and is a certified Birankai International Instructor (Shidoin); he has a bachelor’s degree in Business information systems from San Francisco State University and works as IT support at San Francisco State University, and he has been studying ballroom dancing since 2012.
-Thierry Diagana was promoted to 4th dan (BNA/Aikikai) in 2008 and certified as a Birankai Shidoin, and in 2021 he was promoted to 6th Dan (BNA/Aikikai); he began his Aikido training in 1997, moved to San Francisco in 2001 and started training at the Aikido Institute of San Francisco, moved to Singapore in 2007, and is Chief Instructor of Gassaku Aikido in El Cerrito, CA. He leads the Novartis Institute for Tropical Diseases, did his PhD thesis at the Pasteur Institute in Paris (France), and carried out postdoctoral research at the Salk Institute in La Jolla, California.
-Theresa Thadani holds the rank of 4th Dan (Aikikai) and is a certified Birankai International Instructor (Fukushidoin); she began her Aikido training in 1998 and in 2002 she joined the Aikido Institute of San Francisco.
+Gerard Enriquez holds the rank of 4th Dan (Aikikai) and is a certified Birankai International Instructor (Shidoin); he has a bachelor’s degree in Business Information Systems from San Francisco State University and works as IT support at San Francisco State University.
+Thierry Diagana was promoted to 4th dan (BNA/Aikikai) in 2008 and to 6th Dan (BNA/Aikikai) in 2021, was certified as a Birankai Shidoin, leads the Novartis Institute for Tropical Diseases, did his PhD thesis at the Pasteur Institute in Paris, and postdoctoral research at the Salk Institute in La Jolla, California, and he maintains his membership with Birankai NA and Aikido Institute where he teaches when in San Francisco.
+Theresa Thadani holds the rank of 4th Dan (Aikikai) and is a certified Birankai International Instructor (Fukushidoin).

-Last updated March 7, 2026.
+Last updated June 6, 2026.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.